Once you exceed 100,000 SKUs, the only way to manage product content is to implement a Product Information Management System (PIM). A PIM not only...

 Creating efficient, consistent workflows

-A common omnichannel challenge for retailers is consistently presenting product information internally and externally.
-Developing clear communication across departments will speed up product enrichment.
-In turn, this leads to a consistent message being communicated to consumers.
-Therefore, this makes them more likely to buy because they understand what a company is offering.
+A common omnichannel challenge is being able to consistently present accurate and up-to-date product information internally and externally.
+Developing clear communication across departments will speed up the enrichment process.
+In turn, you’ll know you’re delivering a consistent message to your customers.

 Generate rich product experiences across all channels

-A PIM platform helps to create a highly contextualised buying experience.
-This is done by incorporating digital assets such as videos or animation.
-These rich forms of media are harnessed through Digital Asset Management (DAM).
+A PIM platform helps to create a highly contextualized buying experience.
+This is done by incorporating digital assets such as images, videos, or animation such as creative GIFs.
+The good news is that you can manage these rich forms of media with Digital Asset Management (DAM).

-Say a consumer was browsing online for a pair of shoes and they wanted to know how the product looked up close.
-A retailer could include a 360-degree view feature on the product page, highlighting the shoes in more detail.
+Say a customer was browsing online for a pair of shoes and they wanted to know how the product looked up close.
+Including a 360-degree view on the product page to highlight the shoes in more detail replicates an in-store experience.
+Although the consumer hasn’t been able to physically touch the shoes, they have more context.
+Offering these sorts of features not only improves the customer experience, it’ll also positively impact your conversion rates.

 Build brand consistency with digital assets

-Imagine a sportswear company is planning a complete rebrand with its logo, promotional materials and content messaging.
-Instead of wasting time looking for the new assets from different sources, the marketing team will be able to go into the DAM system and find what they need quickly.
+Imagine a sportswear company is planning a complete rebrand with its logo, promotional materials, and content messaging.
+Instead of wasting time looking for new assets from different sources, the marketing team can quickly access everything they need from the DAM.
 As a result, the sports brand will be able to roll out its rebrand across all platforms in an efficient manner.